caseywatts/caseywatts.github.io/book/all-chapters.md

 <!-- #formatting revisit ordering numbering in the text, or remove it-->
 Writing is the third tool in your toolbelt.
 Writing can help you go even deeper on an issue than just talking or thinking.
 Writing activates a different part of the brain, and makes you really nail down thoughts and feelings.
 When you take time to write, you can also focus more on using accurate terms.

-To start, you might "brainstorm", writing down everything in a stream-of-consciousness way.
+To start, you might "brainstorm," writing down everything in a stream-of-consciousness way.
 Just putting your thoughts and feelings into words, even if they are not very accurate to start.
 After brainstorming, you can then re-read and edit it until it feels accurate.
 Some parts will likely feel "off" on your first try, and you can iterate on them.
 Try to use the most specific words you can, especially for emotions.

-I use the term journaling to mean "writing out thoughts and feelings", wherever and whenever that is.
+I use the term journaling to mean "writing out thoughts and feelings," wherever and whenever that is.
 This is useful even if you do not write those thoughts and feelings in a notebook every day before bed.

 You do not need a physical journal to practice journaling.
 Some people prefer digital journaling using a computer or phone.
 My favorite place to journal is in an email draft message.
 It is quick to load and does not have any frills to get in the way.
 Often I will start an email draft imagining I would send it to a coworker (but with my name in the "to:" to be safe).